cyberdrk/CoC-Workshop-Assignment/README.md

 # CoC-Workshop-Assignment: Logistic Regression
-Ml and AI Workshop (by the Community Of Coders, VJTI) Assignment
+ML and AI Workshop (by the Community Of Coders, VJTI) Assignment